01mf02/jaq/README.md

     $ jaq -n '1.2 | [floor, round, ceil]'
     [1, 1, 2]

+### NaN and infinity

+In jq, 'n / 0' yields `nan` (not a number) if `n == 0` and fails otherwise.
+In jaq, 'n / 0' yields `nan` if `n == 0`, `infinite` if `n > 0`, and `-infinite` if `n < 0`.
+jaq's behaviour is closer to the IEEE standard for floating-point arithmetic (IEEE 754).

+jaq implements a total ordering on floating-point numbers to allow sorting values.
+Therefore, it unfortunately has to enforce that `nan == nan`.
+(jq gets around this by enforcing `nan < nan`, which breaks basic laws about total orders.)

+Like jq, jaq prints `nan` and `infinite` as `null` in JSON, because JSON does not support encoding these values as numbers.

+### Preservation of fractional numbers

+jaq preserves fractional numbers coming from JSON data perfectly (as long as they are not used in some arithmetic operation), whereas jq may silently convert to 64-bit floating-point numbers:

+    $ echo '1e500' | jq '.'
+    1.7976931348623157e+308
+    $ echo '1e500' | jaq '.'
+    1e500

+Therefore, unlike jq, jaq satisfies the following paragraph in the [jq manual]:

+> An important point about the identity filter is that
+> it guarantees to preserve the literal decimal representation of values.
+> This is particularly important when dealing with numbers which can't be
+> losslessly converted to an IEEE754 double precision representation.

 ## Assignments

 jaq does not allow so-called "complex assignments" of the form `p |= f`,